SamGreenwood84/12-build-a-database/README.md

 Inserted new employee: John Snow with title: Janitor with salary: 40000 with manager Id: 6 with ID: 14 Successful employee entry!
 ```
+THEN I am asked to Exit or Start Over

+WHEN I choose Start Over

+THEN I am presented with the options again ?
+Are you entering an employee, manager, department or role?

 WHEN I choose manager